ByronMayne/SourceGenerator.Foundations/README.md

 # How it works

 SourceGenerator.Foundations is a source generator for source generators.
-It embed addtional code to provide all the features above.
+It embedds additional addtional classes into your project to provide all the features above.